dataflake/dataflake.ldapconnection/docs/usage.rst

 By default, instances use UTF-8 as ``ldap_encoding`` and ISO-8859-1
 (Latin-1) as ``api_encoding``.
 You can assign any valid Python codec name to these attributes.
-Assigning an empty value or None means that unencoded unicode strings are used.
+Assigning an empty value or None means that unencoded unicode strings are used under Python 2.